fau-masters-collected-works-cgarbin/shap-experiments-image-classification/README.md

 The goals of the experiments are to:

-1. Explore how SHAP explain the predictions.
+1. Explore how SHAP explains the predictions.
 This experiment uses a (fairly) accurate network to understand how SHAP attributes the predictions.
-1. Explore how SHAP behaves with innacurate predictions.
-This experiment uses a network with lower accuracy and prediction probabilities that are less robust (more spread among the classes) to understand how SHAP behaves when the predicitons are not reliable (a hat tip to [Dr. Rudin's work](https://arxiv.org/abs/1811.10154)).
+1. Explore how SHAP behaves with inaccurate predictions.
+This experiment uses a network with lower accuracy and prediction probabilities that are less robust (more spread among the classes) to understand how SHAP behaves when the predictions are not reliable (a hat tip to [Dr. Rudin's work](https://arxiv.org/abs/1811.10154)).

 SHAP has multiple explainers.
 The code uses the DeepExplainer explainer because it is the one used in the [image classification SHAP sample code](https://shap.readthedocs.io/en/latest/image_examples.html).